GSA/digitalgov-pra/_pages/burden/index.md

 -	Completing and reviewing collected information.
 -	Compiling and sending information.

 Overall, burden can seem intimidating, especially in a large collection.
-Our [burden activity questions]({{'/burden/activities/' | relative_url}}) are a starting point to help you start thinking about scope.
+Our [burden activity questions]({{'/burden/activities/' | relative_url}}) are a starting point to help you begin thinking about scope.

 ### Avoiding excessive burden